Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 The same goes to the opening themes, both sang by Yurika Kobayashi and are her first works within the anime medium; “Shiny Ray” by Yurika is a lovely little song that starts off calmly before finishing a beautifully hopeful note, whereas “Mind Conductor” is a much faster-paced song with a spunkier attitude not unlike Akko’s character, which made me love this opening more than the former.

-Meanwhile, Yuiko Ohara was in charge of both ending themes; first opener “Hoshi wo Todoreba” is the stronger one out of the two, although the second opener “Toumei na Tsubasa” stands out more for due to its gorgeous minimalistic animation sequence.
+Meanwhile, Yuiko Ohara was in charge of both ending themes; the first opener “Hoshi wo Todoreba” is the stronger one out of the two, although the second opener “Toumei na Tsubasa” stands out more due to its gorgeous minimalistic animation sequence.

 And now let’s talk about the English dub.
 Oh, the English dub.
 Little Witch Academia boasts one of the best English dubs that I ever had the pleasure to watch.
 With strong, emotive and natural voice works, I would say that it is one of my favorite English dubs in recent years, alongside the dub of My Hero Academia.

-You have talent such as Erica Mendez as Akko who is the perfect match for the character, Laura Post’s classy performance of Diana, Rachelle Heger as the sarcastic Sucy, Stephanie Sheh as the timid Lotte, and Alexis Nichols as the husky-sounding yet adorably compassionate Ursula.
+You have a talent such as Erica Mendez as Akko who is the perfect match for the character, Laura Post’s classy performance of Diana, Rachelle Heger as the sarcastic Sucy, Stephanie Sheh as the timid Lotte, and Alexis Nichols as the husky-sounding yet adorably compassionate Ursula.
 And those are just the main characters.

 The supporting cast extends to such actors as Marianne Miller, Laura Stahl, Tara Sands and even Lucien Dodge, not to mention a slew of slightly less known actors and actresses who all capture the essence of their roles perfectly.